exploringsolver/exploringsolver/README.md

 ### 一 · Now

 Founder & CEO, **Solvor Private Limited** — deep-tech at the intersection of neurotechnology, cybersecurity, AI, electronic warfare, and RF signal processing for contested environments.
-Working with government bodies including **NCIIPC** on RF emitter localization, geolocation pipelines, and AI-driven SIGINT / RF threat intelligence.

 <br/>